asik/Minesweeper/README.md

 Minesweeper
 ===========
-This is a simple Minesweeper in F# that aims to be fun to play.
+This is a simple Minesweeper written in F#, using WPF, that aims to be fun to play.